-Because there exists a coupling capacitor at its input, the power amplifier behaves like a highpass filter.
-In this way, the amplifier is designed to prevent a possibly damaging DC voltage from being applied to the speaker.
-This is a particularly serious issue in the case of magnetic speakers, and a less serious issue for the case of piezo-electric speakers.
+Because there exists a coupling capacitor at its input, the volume control stage behaves like a high-pass filter.
+In this way, the volume control stage is designed to prevent a possibly damaging DC voltage from being applied to the speaker.
 Such a voltage component could be present in $v{\rm LPF}$ if, for example, $v{\rm OFF}$ in the analog-to-digital converter is not properly adjusted to balance the output of the converter.